23f2003488/Chatbot-rag-project1/README.md

 Computational Thinking
 Introduction to Python
 The number of credits required to complete the foundational level is 32.

-Additionally, the document provides a link to a YouTube video that serves as the orientation for the foundational level: https://youtube.com/live/aG5Gt1PFiE4?feature=share*

 ### Example 2: Specific Subject Query